Moosquibe/DiffusionLitrev/docs/index.markdown

 $$ CE(q \| p) \approx -\frac{1}{|data|}\sum_{i\in data}\log p(x_i)$$

 This, of course, comes at the price that we never know how far from the optimum we are with a particular model.

-Now we only need to learn $p(x_i)$ and sample from it, there are several mainstream approaches to do this:

-- **Autoregressive models**, e.g. most LLM-s, that factorize $p(x)=\prod_ip(x_i\|x_{<i})$ into the product of conditional probabilities where the next "token" is determined by looking at the previous "tokens" according to some (sometimes arbitrary, sometimes natural) ordering.

-- **Generative Adversarial Networks (GAN)**, where a generator model is trained to fool a discriminator model which is trained to tell generated and real images apart.

-- **Variational Autoencoders (VAE)**, which is a latent variable model that jointly learns to approximate the  optimal latent distribution using an encoder and to decode the latent into an image.

-- **Flow models**, [...]

-- **Diffusion models**, the subject of this piece, that are similar to VAEs, however, their latent variable is the path of a diffusion process and the prior latent distribution is both learnable and tractable.

 ## III.
 Unconditioned generation with Diffusions